Celebrate baseball season with Hot Dog Nachos, a mashup of two ballpark foods! Includes recipe for homemade beer queso sauce.

 About these Hot Dog Nachos:

-- I kept these relatively simple with chopped up grilled hot dogs, cheese sauce, and classic ballpark hot dog toppings.
+- I kept these relatively simple with chopped up grilled hot dogs, cheese sauce, and classic ballpark hot dog toppings, like homemade pickled jalapenos.
 But if you wanted to do CHILI DOG nachos, with either Detroit-style coney sauce or another type of chili, well, that would be excellent, too.
 Go for it!

 - These nachos are topped with my go-to cheese sauce made with beer and evaporated milk.
 The evaporated milk is the secret ingredient to keep the sauce smooth, even as it cools.
 No hard globs of cold cheese sauce here!

 - Sharp Cheddar cheese is key to making a nice rich sauce.
 In fact, EXTRA Sharp Cheddar cheese is really what you want here.
 Black Creek Extra Sharp Cheddar Cheese is aged 3 Years and is perfect for this sauce.
 It melts smoothly and makes a super flavorful sauce.

 - 3 tablespoons dill pickle relish

 - 2 tablespoons ketchup